Phoenix theophrasti: Taxonomy

 The specific epithet theophrasti was chosen by the Swiss botanist Werner Greuter in 1967 from the fact that Theophrastus, the ancient Greek "father of botany", had described several types of palms, including one from Crete.

 A genomic study from New York University Abu Dhabi Center for Genomics and Systems Biology showed that domesticated date palm (Phoenix dactylifera) varieties from North Africa, including well-known varieties such as Medjool and Deglet Noor, are a hybrid between Middle East date palms and P. theophrasti.

 Description

 Apart from the usually inedible dates and upright fruit clusters, the Cretan species can appear quite similar to the cultivated date.

-Phoenix theophrasti grows up to 15 m tall, usually with several slender stems.
-The leaves are pinnate, 2–3 m long, with numerous rigid greyish-green linear leaflets 15–50 cm long on each side of the central rachis.
+Phoenix theophrasti grows up to tall, usually with several slender stems.
+The leaves are pinnate, long, with numerous rigid greyish-green linear leaflets long on each side of the central rachis.
 Dead leaves are marcescent, remaining attached to the stem for years after withering.
-The fruit is an oval yellowish-brown drupe 1.5 cm long and 1 cm diameter and containing a single large seed.
+The fruit is an oval yellowish-brown drupe long and diameter and containing a single large seed.
 The fruit pulp is too thin and fibrous to be of agricultural significance and has an acrid taste, though the fruits are sometimes eaten by the locals.